XimengDeng/IST671_Mapping-Chinese-Art-in-the-US/README.md

 ## Files List

 1.	**Research Proposal Poster (PDF)**: This is a research proposal with preliminary findings on Chinese antiquities in US museums.
 It includes a metadata survey from 56 museum databases, an initial social network analysis of collectors based on historical books, and provenance visualization using a JSON file from the Cleveland Museum of Art.
+The R and Python code for the plots in the poster are attached.

 2.	**Google Map List**: Includes the 56 museums involved in the study.
 Save it to your own Google account.
 Note: You may need to scroll to the end of the list to ensure all museums load. https://maps.app.goo.gl/e5Gx4PqYxifUp3Ls9